Blue-collar character actor Danny Aiello has died at age 86

 Aiello (pronounced eye-YEL-o) died Thursday night after a brief illness, said his publicist, Tracey Miller, who runs Tracey Miller & Associates.
 “The family asks for privacy at this time," she said in a statement.

 In a tweet, Cher mourned the man she called "a genius comedic actor."
-The two had starred in “Moonstruck” and she called it “”one of the happiest times in my life."
-Actor Michael Rapaport tweeted that Aiello was a “huge inspiration.”
+The two had starred in “Moonstruck” and she called it “one of the happiest times in my life."
+Actor Michael Rapaport tweeted that Aiello was a “huge inspiration” and actor Kirk Acevedo mourned: “We lost a great actor today.”

 Recognizable, if not famous, for his burly build and husky voice, he was an ex-union president who broke into acting in his 30s and remained a dependable player for decades, whether vicious or cuddly or some of each.